 What can I do to make sure airlines won’t damage my personal wheelchair?

-Airlines do, on occasion, damage the personal wheelchairs of travelers with disabilities.
-I have been a victim of this myself, but it has happened only a handful of times in more than 300 flights.
+Airlines do, on occasion, damage the personal wheelchairs of disabled passengers.
+I have been a victim of this myself — I have spent a lot of time dealing with wheelchair damage (and a few destroyed wheelchairs) over the more than 1,000 flights that I have taken.

 Stow your manual wheelchair in the aircraft cabin.